Diocese of Saginaw: 1700 to 1930

 During the 17th century, present-day Michigan was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
 In 1763, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
 After the American Revolution, the Michigan region became part of the new United States.
 For Catholics, Michigan was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new Michigan Territory.
-On June 19, 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.
+In 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.

-The writer Alexis de Tocqueville visited Saginaw in 1831.
-The northernmost point of his travels, Saginaw was considered a wilderness community of about 30 people, compared to Detroit which had 3,000 inhabitants.
-The Saginaw area contained no parishes at this time.
-Pope Gregory XVI formed the Diocese of Detroit on March 8, 1833, covering the entire Michigan Territory.
-Saginaw remained part of the Diocese of Detroit for the next 104 years.
+The first Catholic church in the Saginaw Valley was St. Joseph, dedicated in 1850 in Bay City.
+St. Mary's Parish in Saginaw, the first in that community, was established in 1853 as a mission of St. Joseph.

 1930 to 1950

 Pope Pius XI formed the Diocese of Saginaw in 1938 out of 16 Michigan counties that he separated from the Diocese of Grand Rapids and the Archdiocese of Detroit.
-The pope appointed Monsignor William F. Murphy from the Archdiocese of Detroit as the first bishop of Saginaw.
+The pope appointed William F. Murphy from Detroit as the first bishop of Saginaw.

 The 1938 P.J.
 Kenedy Official Catholic Directory notes that the new diocese had a Catholic population of 77,705, with 81 parishes, 31 missions, 112 priests, 41 parishes with schools (of which 17 were high schools), two hospitals, a children's home and a residence for working girls.

-Murphy purchased an episcopal residence and a chancery office, and appointed officials needed for the administration of the diocese: vicar-general, chancellor, deans of the four districts, secretary, marriage tribunal personnel.
-Early on the agenda was the formation of a Catholic Charities department, which was initially sponsored by a new League of Catholic Women.
-He also began a special seminary collection for the education of future priests, as well as a Clergy Benefit society to provide for retired and disabled priests.

-For the large migrant and resident Spanish-speaking population, the bishop established the Guadalupe Clinic and the Mexican Apostolate, and for the elderly, the St. Francis Home.